 This page explains property boundaries and answers questions regarding the location of the right of way.
-You can locate your property boundaries without hiring a survey crew or having to consult a city of Bellevue employee.
+You can locate your property boundaries without hiring a survey crew or having to consult city staff.
 For major projects, a professional surveyor will need to establish the boundaries for accuracy.

-Right of way – all public streets and property dedicated to public use for streets, together with public property reserved for public utilities, transmission lines and extensions, walkways, sidewalks, bikeways or equestrian trails.
+Rights of way include all public streets and property, together with public property reserved for public utilities, transmission lines and extensions, walkways, sidewalks, bikeways and equestrian trails.

 Location of the right of way

-Lines indicate the extent of the property line, showing landscaping and trees that are within the right of way.
+Lines indicate the extent of the property line, showing landscaping and trees within the right of way.
 Water meters are typically located within the right of way.

 Working in the right of way